24/7 Support Line - Call Now

 • Seizures: Seizures are sudden changes in behavior, movement, and consciousness due to abnormal electrical activity in the brain.
 Codeine addiction causes seizures, especially when people are taking high doses or with a history of epilepsy.
 The codeine disrupts the brain and leads to abnormal electrical activity, causing seizures.
 The risk increases when individuals combine medication with other substances.

 • Stomach Pain: Codeine increases stomach pain by affecting the digestive system and bowel movements.
 It relaxes the digestive tract muscles, which results in cramping and bloating.
-Prolonged use increases the risk of intestine blockage, nausea, or severe constipation.
+Prolonged use increases the risk of intestinal blockage, nausea, or severe constipation.

 Yes, withdrawal symptoms from codeine and tramadol share similarities, but there are some differences due to their distinct mechanism of action and pharmacological properties.
 Both medications share common withdrawal symptoms, such as nausea, vomiting, fatigue, diarrhea, sweating, mood swings, irritability, chills, and anxiety, but tramadol addiction causes additional symptoms due to its serotonin-norepinephrine reuptake inhibitors (SNRIs) properties.